For a lot of people, search engine optimization is an afterthought.

 Other elements that follow SEO closely are content, networking, and social communities.

-If you want to build your brand using the inbound methodology, you need to work on your SEO, content, networking, social media and other such things.
+If you want to build strong brand recognition using the inbound methodology, you need to work on your SEO, content marketing, networking, social networks and other such things.

 SEO helps with ALL OF THIS:

 - Optimizing content gets more traffic and leads.